apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ## Resources to run a Python Beam pipeline on Flink

 We develop an Apache Beam pipeline using the Python SDK and deploy it on an Apache Flink cluster using the Apache Flink runner.
-While the Flink cluster is created by the Flink Kubernetes Operator, we need two components to run the pipeline on the *Flink runner*: the **job service** and the [**SDK harness**](https://beam.apache.org/documentation/runtime/sdk-harness-config/).
+Although the Flink cluster is created by the Flink Kubernetes Operator, we need two components to run the pipeline on the *Flink runner*: the **job service** and the [**SDK harness**](https://beam.apache.org/documentation/runtime/sdk-harness-config/).
 Roughly speaking, the job service converts details about a Python pipeline into a format that the Flink runner can understand.
 The SDK harness executes the Python user code.
-The Python SDK provides convenience wrappers to manage those components, and it can be utilized by specifying *FlinkRunner* in the pipeline option, for example, `--runner=FlinkRunner`.
+The Python SDK provides convenience wrappers to manage those components, and you can use it by specifying *FlinkRunner* in the pipeline option, for example, `--runner=FlinkRunner`.
 The *job service* is managed automatically.
 We rely on our own *SDK harness* as a sidecar container for simplicity.
-Also, we need the **Java IO Expansion Service**, because the pipeline uses Apache Kafka topics for its data source and sink, and the *Kafka Connector I/O* is developed in Java.
+Also, we need the **Java IO Expansion Service**, because the pipeline uses Apache Kafka topics for its data source and sink, and the Kafka Connector I/O is developed in Java.
 Simply put, the expansion service is used to serialize data for the Java SDK.

 ## Set up the Kafka cluster

-An Apache Kafka cluster is deployed using the [Strimzi Operator](https://strimzi.io/) on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+An Apache Kafka cluster is deployed using the [Strimzi Operator](https://strimzi.io/) on a minikube cluster.
 We install Strimzi version 0.39.0 and Kubernetes version 1.25.3.
-After the [minikube CLI](https://minikube.sigs.k8s.io/docs/start/) and [Docker](https://www.docker.com/) are installed, you can create a minikube cluster by specifying the desired Kubernetes version.
-You can find the source code for this blog post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy).
+After the [minikube CLI](https://minikube.sigs.k8s.io/docs/start/) and [Docker](https://www.docker.com/) are installed, you can create a minikube cluster by specifying the Kubernetes version.
+You can find the source code for this blog post in the [GitHub repository](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy).

 {{< highlight bash >}}
 minikube start --cpus='max' --memory=20480 \